 You will normally feel a burner in only one arm.
 The pain usually goes away after a few minutes.
 If you have pain or numbness in both arms, or if the pain does not go away, call your doctor.
 These could be signs of a more serious problem.

 What causes burners?

 Burners are caused by damage to the brachial plexus.
 This is the bundle of nerves that supplies feeling to your arm.
 Burners often happen when the force of a hit or fall pushes the head to one side.
 This can stretch, pinch, or bruise the nerves.

 If you play a contact sport, you can get a burner when you tackle, block, or run into another player.
 There are 3 ways a burner injury can happen:

 - Your shoulder is pushed down at the same time that your head is forced to the opposite side.
 This stretches nerves between your neck and shoulder.

 - Your head is quickly moved to one side, pinching nerves on that side.

-- The area above your collarbone is hit directly, and presses on nerves
+- The area above your collarbone is hit directly, and presses on nerves.

-How are burners treated?
+How are burners diagnosed?